gaurav-sharma/yo-angular/README.md

 angular generator for Yeoman(https://github.com/yeoman/generator-angular)

 The backend is a Spring application hosted on Heroku.
 It's on the free tier and usually takes a few seconds to wake up.
 The repo for this is at https://github.com/gaurav-sharma/simple-spring-rest

+You can see the app in action at http://www.gauravsharma.io/yo-angular/dist/